A fundraising Gala benefiting Ovarian Cancer Research Fund Alliance (OCRFA) on February 22, 2017 at the Ronald Reagan Building in Washington, DC

 "Your seminar on the Teas of India was wonderful!
 The information was presented in a welcoming and easy to understand way that has hooked me on tea.
 I look forward to attending many more."

 "That's the best turnout we've had at a monthly program in years.
 You did a wonderful job - your presentation was a nice balance of fact, personal history and anecdotes!
 Lots of fun delicious teas..."

 "Your classes are always such a delight and are so informative... you make people feel so welcome..."

 "Thank you so much for making the Tea Tasting for our ladies group such a success.
 I have had excellent feedback..."

 "We really enjoyed the seminar last weekend.
 You certainly delivered in terms of the teaching and tea offerings."

 ♦♦♦♦♦♦♦♦ Want to hear a preview about premium teas?
 Listen to Laurie Bell's appearance on the Kojo Nnamdi Radio Show on WAMU radio's "Food Wednesday" segment!
-Click here and begin the 35 minute segment called "Tea Time" at the 18 minute point on the time graph. http://thekojonnamdishow.org/shows/2011-07-20/tea-time
+Click here and begin the 35 minute segment called "Tea Time" at the 18 minute point on the time graph, or scroll down the page to see some recipes and read the transcript http://thekojonnamdishow.org/shows/2011-07-20/tea-time

 Serving a selection of Great Falls Tea Garden premium loose leaf teas!!
 RlS an everyday cafe in the heart of the West End 2275 L Street, NW Washington, DC 20037